ros-navigation/navigation2/sphinx_doc/howtos/tutorials/docs/navigation2_on_real_turtlebot3.rst

 - `Turtlebot Waffle <http://www.robotis.us/turtlebot-3-waffle-pi/>`_
 - `Turtlebot 3 Github <https://github.com/ROBOTIS-GIT/turtlebot3>`_

 This tutorial consists of two parts.
 In the first part, you learned how to use Turtlebot 3 robots in simulation (Gazebo).
-And in this part, you will learn how to control a real Turtlebot Waffle using Navigation2.
+In this part, you will learn how to control a real Turtlebot Waffle using Navigation2.

 ``ROS2 Dashing`` and ``Navigation2 Dashing 0.2.4`` are used to create this tutorial.
+You should be able to do this tutorial using other Navigation2 versions as well.

 This tutorial may take about 1-2 hours to complete.
 It depends on your experience with ROS, robots, and what computer system you have.

 Requirements
 ============